100 Million Seconds In Years

 The Significance of Time Scales

 Understanding large time scales like 100 million seconds helps us gain perspective on our place in the universe.
-Compared to the age of the Earth (approximately 4.54 billion years) or the age of the universe (approximately 13.8 billion years), 3.17 years is a blink of an eye.
+Here's the thing — compared to the age of the Earth (approximately 4.
+Plus, 54 billion years) or the age of the universe (approximately 13.
+8 billion years), 3.17 years is a blink of an eye.
 This highlights the vastness of cosmological time and the relatively short time human civilization has existed.

 This exercise also underscores the importance of appreciating time.
 By understanding how quickly even seemingly large numbers of seconds can pass, we can better value the present moment and prioritize what truly matters to us.